denzelrenner/LIFE4136-Group1-Rotation2/README.md

 Now rotate molecule to choose a good starting position that will show everything you want when it rotates.
 It will be rotating up to down and this can be accomplished running the script below to produce a series of images after every rotation

-In the pymol command line run the code below to produce a directory with a collection of tetraploid g46214 images
+In the pymol command line run the code below to produce a directory with a collection of tetraploid g46214 images.
 ```bash
 run ~/tetraploid_temporary_image_generation.py
 ```